christineoo/astro_blog/src/pages/posts/refactor-tslint.md

   "extends": "./tslint.json",
   "rules": {
     "no-console": true,
-    "no-debugger": true,
+    "no-debugger": true
   }
 }
 ```

 You're all set~! :tada: The **no-any** and **no-null-keyword** are no longer duplicated and now we have a cleaner tslint configuration file.

 Hope you find this post useful and happy linting~ :police_car: :policeman: